Look around yourself.

-Turns out, Eisenhower, had a very systematic approach when dealing with day-to-day activities, be it launching satellites or flying fighter aircrafts, called as the Eisenhower Matrix.
+Turns out, Eisenhower had a very systematic approach when dealing with day-to-day activities, be it launching satellites or flying fighter aircraft, called the Eisenhower Matrix.

 This simple yet effective model was popularized in the book “The Seven Habits of Highly Effective People”, by Dr. Stephen Covey.
-What this matrix does is that it helps us clearly categorize between things which are important and things which are urgent.
+What this matrix does is that it helps us categorize things that are important and urgent.

 According to a famous quote by Eisenhower himself, “What is important is seldom urgent and what is urgent is seldom important”.

 In simple words, just because something needs to be attended to at this very precise moment doesn’t mean that it is of significant importance to us.
 And conversely, just because we can procrastinate a particular task doesn’t necessarily demean its relative importance.

 Eisenhower Matrix helps us clearly distinguish between these two and enable us to understand what needs to done and what can be delegated or eliminated.

 Have a look at the Eisenhower Matrix to understand how it helps us categorize tasks: